sohamsarpotdar2001/rospy_codes/README.md

-## This repo is based on codes written in python in ROS.
+## This repo is based on codes written in python for ROS.

 Go to goal (For x = 2 and y = 2) -